 the student's forum

-To take part in conversations on talkSFU, please
+To take part in discussions on talkSFU, please

 apply for membership